OfficeDev/TrainingContent/O3652/O3652-7 Deep Dive into Security and OAuth/Lab.md

 ## Prerequisites
 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 1. You must have [Fiddler](http://www.telerik.com/fiddler) installed.
-1. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
-You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.

 ## Exercise 1: Authorization Code Flow - OAuth in a Provider-Hosted Add-In
 In this exercise you create a new provider-hosted add-in and examine the OAuth Authorization Code flow.